 A revocable trust can help avoid court appearances and probate proceedings and ultimately make things easier for your loved ones.
 Beneficiaries can receive assets faster with a trust than with a will since revocable trust assets (so long as they were placed in a trust during the grantor’s lifetime) don’t have to go through probate.
 As mentioned before, anything you transfer to a trust after you die would have to go through probate.

-You can open a revocable trust with the Policygenius app for just $280.
+You can open a revocable trust with Policygenius, and you'll also get a will.